atsushieno/aap-core/docs/design/PLUGIN_MANAGER_APP.md

 - audio file decoding and resampling

 It is somewhat risky to depend on it because choc API is not stable (it's like using Skia), but we can keep using a fixed version if we find upgrades problematic.

+## androidaudioplugin-ui-compose-app

+This module contains the Activity and GUI part of the manager.
+It is written in Jetpack Compose and reuses the default Native UI (it can also launch the Web UI and the Native UI, so it should not be confused with them).